This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Cloning in Lambda – 1”.

 Explanation: The substitution vector EMBL4 contains two multiple cloning sites.
 The two multiple cloning sites flank the region which is to be removed.
 If digestion is done within the multiple cloning sites, it generates central portion and the right and left portions.
 The right and left portions separated are known as arms.

-8. Is it necessary to stop the relegation of central portion before the stiffer fragment is ligated.
-The given statement is true or false?
+8. Is it necessary to stop the relegation of the central portion before the stiffer fragment is ligated.

 Explanation: The central portion should be stopped from religating before the stuffer fragment should be ligated.
 There are chances that central portion gets religated to the arms.